Article 7 min read

 Accuracy tips

 Three things drive accuracy.
-None of them are clever.
+None are clever.

 What tool to use